Pioneered by Talkory.ai

 What types of questions benefit most from Recursive Correction?

-Recursive Correction delivers the highest value for: complex coding tasks (catching bugs and edge cases), research questions requiring factual accuracy, legal and medical queries where errors carry risk, multi-faceted business problems, and any question where the stakes of being wrong are high.
-Simple factual questions with clear answers benefit less.
-Consensus is already high on those.
+Recursive Correction is most valuable for complex coding tasks (bugs, edge cases), research questions that require factual accuracy, legal and medical queries where errors carry real risk, and multi-part business problems.
+Simple factual questions benefit less.
+When there's a clear, well-known answer, model consensus is already high.

 Does Recursive Correction work in real time?

 Yes.
-Talkory.ai runs Recursive Correction automatically in the background.
-After the initial five responses appear, the correction cycle runs within seconds.
-You see the confidence score rise and the correction history in real time.
-No waiting, no manual intervention.
+Talkory.ai runs Recursive Correction in the background automatically.
+After the initial five responses come in, the correction cycle runs within seconds.
+You watch the confidence score rise and the correction history fill in, all in real time.
+No waiting around, no manual steps.

 Can Recursive Correction be wrong?